magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-31224-magento-patch-product-price-reindex-takes-too-long.md

 >![info]
 >
->Note: the patch might become applicable to other versions with new MQP tool releases.
+>Note: the patch might become applicable to other versions with new QPT tool releases.
 To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches
     status`

 ## Issue